Donkey Kong (1981 video game): Development

 Stone and Judy convinced the managers of two bars in Seattle, Washington, to set up Donkey Kong machines.
 The managers initially showed reluctance, but when they saw sales of $30 a day—or 120 plays—for a solid week, they requested more units.
-In their Redmond headquarters, a skeleton crew composed of Arakawa, his wife Yoko, James, Judy, Phillips, and Stone gutted 2,000 surplus Radar Scope machines and applied the Donkey Kong conversion kits imported from Japan, consisting of motherboards, power supplies, and marquee graphics.
+In their Redmond headquarters, a skeleton crew composed of Arakawa, his wife Yoko, James, Judy, Phillips, and Stone converted 2,000 Radar Scope machines to Donkey Kong using conversion kits imported from Japan, consisting of motherboards, power supplies, and marquee graphics.
 The game officially went on sale in July 1981.

-Release
+Ports

+Coleco

 Makers of video game consoles were interested.
 Taito offered a considerable fee for all rights to Donkey Kong, but Nintendo declined after three days of internal discussion.
-Rivals Coleco and Atari approached Nintendo in Japan and the United States respectively.
+Rivals Coleco and Atari, Inc. approached Nintendo in Japan and the United States respectively.
 In the end, Yamauchi granted Coleco exclusive console and tabletop rights to Donkey Kong because he believed that "it [was] the hungriest company".
 In addition, Arakawa believed that as a more established company in the U.S., Coleco could better handle marketing.
 In return, Nintendo received an undisclosed lump sum plus $1.40 per game cartridge sold and $1 per tabletop unit.
 On December 24, 1981, Howard Lincoln drafted the contract.
 He included language that Coleco would be held liable for anything on the game cartridge, an unusual clause for a licensing agreement.
 Arakawa signed the document the next day, and, on February 1, 1982, Yamauchi persuaded the Coleco representative in Japan to sign without review by the company's lawyers.

-Coleco did not offer the game cartridge stand-alone; instead, it was bundled with the ColecoVision console, which went on sale in August 1982.
+Coleco bundled the game with the ColecoVision console, which went on sale in August 1982, though the individual cartridge was also available in stores.
 Coleco offered Atari 2600 and Intellivision versions as well.
 Coleco's Atari 2600 port was programmed by Garry Kitchen.
-Coleco's sales doubled to $500 million and its earnings quadrupled to $40 million.
+Kitchen was contracted to port the game through his brother Steve, who had connections to an executive at Coleco.
+He was given only three or four months to develop the port and worked without sleep for the last 72 hours before shipping.
+Kitchen received no assistance from Nintendo and minimal aid from Coleco, who only provided him with an arcade machine for temporary use.
+These factors combined with the limited memory of Atari 2600 cartridges forced him to omit two of the original game's four levels.
+Coleco's sales subsequently doubled to $500 million and its earnings quadrupled to $40 million.
 Coleco also released stand-alone Mini-Arcade tabletop versions of Donkey Kong, along with Pac-Man, Galaxian, and Frogger in 1982.
 Coleco also bundled a copy of Donkey Kong with its Atari VCS clone, the Coleco Gemini, in 1983.